unisse-courses/s14-mp9/README.md

 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/connect3.png)

 **Create or use an existing connection in Robo 3T.**
+Set type to Replica Set.
+Name the database anything.
 Paste the link to the From SRV text field below, and then click the From SRV button.
+The clusters will then show up.
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/robo.png)

+Check personal authentication.
+Databse should be named "admin"
+Enter your Database username and password.
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/robo2.png)

+Authentication Method is "Use CA Certificate"
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/robo3.png)

 ### Adding Default Data to MongoDB Atlas